Laser Resurfacing in Clarkston, MI

 laser skin resurfacing is a non-invasive treatment that can effectively and safely treat a range of common skin complaints such as acne scars, stretch marks, fine lines and wrinkles, and hyperpigmentation using non-ablative fractional lasers.
 The non-ablative fractional lasers are able to treat a specific area – or fraction – of the skin without destroying or ablating the underlying skin cells.

-How Much Does Laser Skin Resurfacing Cost in Birmingham, MI?
+How Much Does Laser Skin Resurfacing Cost in Clarkston, MI?

 The cost of laser skin resurfacing at Clarkston Dermatology depends on the most appropriate type of laser for your skin concerns and the number of sessions you need to achieve the results you are looking for.
 We strive to make treatment as affordable as possible with financing offered through CareCredit®.
 To find out your individual cost, please contact us to schedule a free consultation with our expert guides.